kstojanovski/software-design-pattern/creational-patterns.md

 ## Singleton

-Only the one and alowed object is created from the class.
+Only the one and alowed object is created from the class.<br>
+The thresd safe implemnetation of this pattern needs to be used.

 ## Builder
 This pattern should be used when the object has many properties, also when not all properties need to be initialized at object creation.<br><br>